 - a.
 RAVE College Webpage sign up for cell phone notification at AVC.edu - b.
 Earthquake take cover under your desk.
-When the shaking stops evacuate the building.

-c.
-Fire/Explosion/Hazardous Material Release

-- i.
-If possible, experiments that may be hazardous if left unattended should be shut down. - ii.
-Direct students to the nearest exit and then to the Evacuation area. - iii.
-Verify that everyone leaves and that all the doors are closed.
-If there is smoke in the hallways get close to the ground and crawl from the building. - iv.
-Call (661) 722-6399 and report the location and size of the fire. - d.
+When the shaking stops evacuate the building. - c.
+Fire/Explosion/Hazardous Material Release - i.
+Know the location of fire extinguishers in your area and know how to use them. - ii.
+Drop and roll if you and/or your clothes catch on fire. - iii.
+Immediately call campus security at ext.
+4444 or 6399 or use a campus pay phone and dial 80 or use a cell phone and dial (661) 722-6399.
+Give your name and describe the location and size of the fire. - iv.
+If necessary, or if directed to do so by campus security personnel, activate the building alarm. - v.
+On large fires that are not immediately controllable, or after using the fire extinguisher, close all doors to confine the fire and reduce oxygen-but do not lock them. - vi.
+Proceed to the designated parking lot for your building.
+Keep walkways clear for emergency vehicles.
+Refer to the Area Evacuation Map to determine your designated parking lot. - vii.
+Do not return to the building until told to do so. - d.
 Power Outage Most campus buildings are not provided with emergency or standby lighting.
 If the power does go out during class, have the students stay in their seats.
 Information regarding the restoration of power will be passed on to you as soon as possible.
 If the power does not return in a reasonable length of time, evacuate the classroom or laboratory.
 Caution students that there is no rush; they should take their time exiting the building.
 Emergency lighting should be functioning in the room, hallway, or stairways. - e.
 Active Shooter DO NOT EVACUATE In the event of gunfire or a shooting, lock or barricade your classroom doors, turn off the lights and be quiet until police arrive and tell you to move out of the building.